-Just kidding here, Mr. Speaker.
-Exactly 20 years ago, Mr. Speaker, one of my predecessors, as one of the ministers, wanted to look into the possibilities of connecting the communities of Sanirajak and Igloolik by a road.
-As the minister knows, the two communities are less than 100 Kms apart.
-To be precise, Mr. Speaker, they are 68 Kms apart.
+I'm just kidding here, Mr. Speaker.

+Exactly 20 years ago, one of my predecessors asked one of the minister's predecessors to look into the possibility of connecting the communities of Sanirajak and Igloolik by road.
+As the minister knows, the two communities are less than 100 kilometres apart.
+To be precise, Mr. Speaker, they are 68 kilometres apart.
 At the time, the minister of the day indicated that he would be willing to consider the matter.

-As of 2023, Mr. Speaker, can the minister indicate that his department is willing to issue a similar request for proposal and study the feasibility of this idea?
+As of 2023, Mr. Speaker, can the minister indicate if his department is willing to issue a similar request for proposals for a study into the feasibility of this idea?
 Thank you, Mr. Speaker.